-Groundwater is the water present below earth’s surface and is a vast resource of water.
+Groundwater is the water present below the earth’s surface and is a vast resource of water.
 Almost 22 percent of water is below the surface land in the form of groundwater.
-Groundwater is important as it is used for water supply in rural and urban area.
+Groundwater is important as it is used for water supply in rural and urban areas.
 It is also often used for municipal, industrial and agricultural use by building and operating extraction wells.

 Generally, groundwater is good for drinking.
 Groundwater that is polluted is less visible and difficult to clean up than lakes and rivers.
-Most often groundwater pollution results from disposal of wastes improperly including household and industrial chemicals, wastewater from mines, leaking underground oil storage, oil field brine pits, garbage landfills and sewage systems.
+Most often groundwater pollution results from the disposal of wastes improperly including household and industrial chemicals, wastewater from mines, leaking underground oil storage, oil field brine pits, garbage landfills, and sewage systems.

-What is Porosity and Permeability?
+What are Porosity and Permeability?

 Porosity: It is a measure of the void spaces (pores) that exist between particles of clay, grains of sand, or pieces of gravel, in the layer.
 It is usually expressed as a fraction of the volume of void space divided by the total volume, and written as a percentage between 0–100%.

 Permeability: It refers to the ability of water to move between these pore spaces.

 Porosity and Permeability Ranges for Sediment:

 |Uniform size sand or gravel||25-50%||High|